alexlib/cism_piv_hands_on/README.md

 - [03_step_by_step_example.ipynb](notebooks/03_step_by_step_example.ipynb)
 - [04_piv_basics.ipynb](notebooks/04_piv_basics.ipynb)

 Open them either in GitHub Codespaces, or in your preferred Jupyter environment, or on [Google Colab](https://colab.research.google.com/) by uploading the files.
+If you cannot use Jupyter notebooks on any of these options, it's also easy to run a Streamlit app: https://github.com/OpenPIV/openpiv-streamlit-simple-app